Lamache Interview: 'In London we say that when the party is good, even the walls sweat!'

 - Published on Thursday, 09 November 2017 00:21

 A bright and shining artist - Lamache!
 French fella, from Toulouse, is now a part of the Berlin scene.
 His name is not new to the scene and you can find him performing alongside biggest names all around the world.
 His label discobar is still young, but already hosting showcases in Europe and beyond representing a talented group of artists such as Odd Soul, The Mole, Toba, Ark, Zendid, Alex & Digby, Robin Ordell.
 His influences from French house, minimal and techno can be felt through out his dj sets and productions.
-By travelling he has gained enormous amount of experience which helped him to become a versatile dj who will make sure you will have the night to remember.
+By travelling, he has gained an enormous amount of experience which helped him become a versatile dj who will make sure you will have the night to remember.

 1.Pleasure to have you on board with us today!
 You have been on our radar for a while now.
 How are you doing?

 Hello there, I am very well thank you.
 Listening to some music and chilling with the cats at home before the weekend starts.

 2.House scene and dance music in general is a big deal in France.
 You don’t have to really dig to find good parties around, but as originally coming from Toulouse how do you think its scene shaped your sound?

 When I started getting into this type music , the south played a big part in its influence in France, with some serious clubs popping up in Toulouse, Montpellier, Aix to name a few… I remember traveling all the way to Montpellier for a night to see some of my favorite artists, which inspired me a lot to carry on doing what I am doing today.

 Nowadays the south isn't like that anymore, some clubs closed, the others took a different music direction that doesn’t interest me anymore.
 Paris on the other hand is on fire clubbing wise - every weekend, the clubs are full and the line ups competitive.